 The standard relationship between differential and integral formulations of things is Stoke's theorem -- the theorem that tells you that adding things on a lot of tiny curves gives you a thing on a big curve.
 So let's see what a complex integral on a tiny square looks like.

-Observe that the integral on AB is (using the midpoint as the partition tag) is $\varepsilon$ times the midpoint of $f(A)f(B)$, while the integral on CD is $-\varepsilon$ times the midpoint of $f(C)f(D)$.
-The sum of these is $\varepsilon$ times the line connecting these midpoints (the red arrow in the diagram below).
-Similarly, the sum of the other two parts of the integral is $i$ times the blue arrow in the diagram below.
+Observe that the integral on AB is (using the midpoint as the partition tag) is ε times the midpoint of f(A)f(B), while the integral on CD is −ε times the midpoint of f(C)f(D).
+The sum of these is ε times the line connecting these midpoints (the red arrow in the diagram below).
+Similarly, the sum of the other two parts of the integral is i times the blue arrow in the diagram below.

 Because a holomorphic function preserves squares and their orientation, these cancel out, and the integral gives zero.
-One can then use Green's theorem to show that the integral of a holomorphic (on $D$) function $f$ on the closed curve $\partial D$ is zero.
+One can then use Green's theorem to show that the integral of a holomorphic (on D) function f on the closed curve ∂D is zero.
 (If you wanted to be completely formal, the equivalent would be to just apply Green's theorem and note that the local integral is zero, which is what the geometry above shows).

 (The "openness" requirement in Morera's theorem is important because we want to ensure the integral is an actual global property -- that it's across some amount of "space".)